-- 1. There are no rules stipulating the number of hours riders may cycle and crew members may be on their feet before taking a break.
-However, officials can penalise a team if they believe that the sleep deprivation of one or more team members (riders or crew) poses a safety hazard.
-If no adequately rested rider or crew member is available as a replacement, the official can also impose an immediate rest period of up to two hours on any member of the team. - 2.
+- There are no rules stipulating the number of hours riders may cycle and crew members may be on their feet before taking a break.
+However, officials can penalise a team if they believe that the sleep deprivation of one or more team members (riders or crew) is putting the safety of other participants at risk.
+If no adequately rested rider or crew member is available as a replacement, the official can also impose an immediate rest period of up to three hours on any member of the team. - 2.
 It is the responsibility of the crew and/or riders to ensure that everyone in the team is rested and fit enough to safely continue the race.

-5.4 RACING AT NIGHT AND NIGHT SAFETY
+5.4 RACING AT NIGHT AND SAFETY

-- 1. During night racing, the bicycles in use must be equipped with a working front light that is visible from a distance of 100 metres and a red rear light that is visible from a distance of 150 metres.
+- 1. When racing at night, the active riders' bicycle must be equipped with a working front light that is visible from a distance of 100 metres and a red rear light that is visible from a distance of 150 metres.
 These lights must shine continuously (no blinking). - 2.
 Reflective adhesive tape or plastic reflectors must be attached to the bicycle in accordance with separate specifications. - 3.
 During the race, crew members must wear fluorescent jackets whenever they are outside the escort vehicle (day and night). - 4.
 Night-time hours are between 8:30 p.m. and 6:30 a.m. - 5.
-At night, follow-car mode is permitted but not obligatory.
-Any exceptions are specified in the Route Book. - 6.
+At night, follow-car mode is permitted but not mandatory.
+Any exceptions are specified in the Roadbook.
+The motor home of TTT teams may not be used in follow-car mode. - 6.
 Riders must wear special reflective clothing when racing at night (8:30 p.m. to 6:30 a.m.).
-Detailed specifications are provided separately.
+Further details are given separately.

-6 ADDITIONAL RULES
+6 ADDITIONAL RULES FOR TEAMS